 The important thing is to keep the water level at the bottom of the bulb, and to put in a sunny window.
 I’ve done some before, though, in shady windows, and they grow and are beautiful, they’re just taller than ones that are in a more sunny location.
 I can’t wait for them to start growing and blooming!

-I bought some dried peonies on eBay from lfc39 and they’re beautiful!
+I bought some dried peonies on eBay and they’re beautiful!

 I wanted to make some little dried peony arrangements to go in the new armoire, to add color, so I just took some jelly jars (these diamond quilt-pattern jars are my favorite), cut the flowers to length, arranged: